Czech tramping

 Tramping (in Czech and Slovak language) is a movement in the Czech Republic and Slovakia that incorporates woodcraft, hiking/backpacking/camping and scouting, styled on the culture of the United States, especially the Wild West.
 Tramping is also associated with a distinctive style of clothing, hiking culture, slang, and music known as Czech tramping music.

 History

 Czech interest in the culture of the United States was strong after the founding of Czechoslovakia in October 1918, which was supported by President Woodrow Wilson.
 Charlotte Garrigue, wife of Czech president Tomáš Masaryk, was an American citizen.
 Westerns were very popular in the country.
 In the 1880s, outdoor sports became popular in Czech society.
 World War I led to an increase in the desire for personal freedom and to be outdoors.

-The origin of Czech tramping is linked to the tramp settlement Lost Hope near Svatojánske proudy on the Vltava River in 1918.
+The origin of Czech tramping is linked to the tramp settlement Lost Hope near Svatojánské proudy on the Vltava River in 1918.
 Czech tramping was influenced by the scouting movement.

 Having been an original Czech movement, tramping became popular in Slovakia in 1925-1928.

 Tramping became even more popular during the Great Depression, when many people sought entertainment on a low budget.